KenDickey/PackageEnvironments/README.md

 - Environments are IdentityDictionaries of Classes with their Feature and Smalltalk name.
 - ```'Morphic-Games-Solitaire.pck.st' asEnvironmentName.``` -> 'MorphicGamesSolitaire'
 - ```Environment fromFeature: 'Morphic-Games-Solitaire'.```
+- Class bindings are moved from Smalltalk into an Environment
+- Class>>```bindingOf:``` looks in that classes sharedPool, so adding the Environment to each class removed from Smalltalk uses standard lookup semantics and caching.
 - ```Klondike``` class implements method ```environmentsExportMe``` which answers ```true```.
 - Classes internal to an Environment are known by ```MorphicGamesSolitaire @ #CardMorph``` or just ```MorphicGamesSolitaire CardMorph```
 - A Package is just a Package.
 Saving a Package works the same for an Environment as a Feature.